zara-kasi/obsidian-myanimenotes/PRIVACY_COMPLIANCE.md

 - **Personal Use:** Cassette is free, open-source, and intended for individual, non-commercial use, as defined in the agreement.
 - **Redistribution:** The plugin has no features for uploading, publishing, or sharing MAL data.
 - **Retention:** Data is stored locally on the user's device as a persistent, personal reference, which is the plugin's primary function.

+> For more detail compliance analysis see this [MAL Compliance Analysis](./docs/mal-compliance-analysis.md)

 ## User Responsibilities